User management

 Groups

-Each user can be member of several groups.
+Each user can be a member of several groups.
 Groups are the preferred way to organize access permissions.
 You should always grant permission to groups instead of using individual users.
 That way you will get a much shorter access control list which is easier to handle.
 Access rights from multiple groups are summarized to calculate effective user access rights.

 Other groups can also be added as group members, in this case, the user access rights will be calculated by summarizing the access rights from all the groups in the path to the user.